SuperDARN/DDWG/reports/DDWG Semi-annual report - 202405.md

 3. Discuss and decide upon policy for using mirrors to distribute SND files (sounding files)
 4. Discuss SuperDARN data volume trend analysis and finalize the report, more storage/efficient processing will be required.
 5. Finalize file checking policy with DDWG members
-7. Finalize policy for what records to keep at mirrors
+6. Finalize policy for what records to keep at mirrors
-8. Finalize policy when adding older files to the mirrors
+7. Finalize policy when adding older files to the mirrors
+8. Plans to synchronize the mirrors and to keep them synchronized